Mission and Philosophy

 Health is dynamic.
 The person functions at a maximum potential so that one’s life is both meaningful and manageable.
 Health is determined by the strengths and weaknesses of a person’s total being.

-Professional nursing is a scientific practice discipline that integrates and synthesizes theories from nursing, the physical and behavioral sciences and the humanities.
-Professional nursing involves a commitment to maximizing the health of person and environment and is practiced through the interaction with individuals and groups in their respective environments.
+Professional nursing is a scientific practice discipline that integrates and synthesizes theories from nursing, the physical and behavioral sciences, and the humanities.
+Professional nursing involves a commitment to maximize the health of individuals, families, communities, and populations across the lifespan and is practiced through interaction with individuals and groups in their respective environments.
+Professional nursing is guided by standards of practice to prevent disease and promote health; manage chronic disease; provide regenerative or restorative care; and provide end-of-life or supportive care (AACN, 2019).
+Professional nursing also incorporates the five concepts that define the discipline of nursing: human wholeness; health; healing and well-being; environment-health relationship; and caring (AACN, 2021).

-The professional nurse makes comprehensive assessments of individuals, families and communities through the nursing process and develops quality-nursing care for culturally diverse societies.
-The professional nurse utilizes the research process to extend and expand nursing knowledge and improve care.
-Professional nurses are accountable for their behavior, function independently and collaboratively, recognize their limitations and take responsibility for meeting personal and professional needs.
-The nurse participates in social and political activities to foster positive changes in health care delivery.
+The professional nurse makes comprehensive assessments of individuals, families, and communities; uses the nursing process; and provides safe and quality nursing care.
+The professional nurse applies the research process to expand best evidence resulting in high-quality care.
+Professional nurses are accountable for their behavior, function independently and collaboratively, demonstrate professional values, recognize their limitations, and take responsibility for meeting personal and professional needs.
+The nurse provides leadership to advance the profession to meet healthcare needs of a culturally diverse society.
+It is expected that professional nurses are inclusive, equitable, communicative, collaborative, adaptable, supportive, engaged in civic life, and person-centered (AACN, 2021; Kentucky Council on Postsecondary Education, 2022).